adonisjs/v6-docs/content/docs/experimental/vite.md

 - Edge helpers and tags to generate URLs for assets processed by Vite.
 - Access to the [Vite Runtime API](https://vitejs.dev/guide/api-vite-runtime.html#vite-runtime-api) to perform server-side rendering (SSR).

 Vite is embedded inside the AdonisJS dev server, and every request that should be handled by Vite is proxied to it through an AdonisJS middleware.
-This allows us to directly access Vite's runtime API to perform server-side rendering (SSR) and also have a single dev server to manage.
-That also means that assets are served by AdonisJS itself, and not by a separate Vite dev server.
+It allows us to directly access Vite's runtime API to perform server-side rendering (SSR) and manage a single dev server.
+That also means that assets are served by AdonisJS directly and not by a separate process.

 ## Installation

-First make sure to have at least the following versions of AdonisJS installed:
+First, make sure to have at least the following versions of AdonisJS installed:

 - `@adonisjs/core`: 6.3.1 or later
 - `@adonisjs/assembler`: 7.2.3 or later